See amazing aquatic creatures at the largest aquarium in Europe

 {{ticket-block-triple}}

-The aquarium is in the old harbour area and has around 70 different ecosystem set-ups which are from various locations around the world including the Mediterranean, the Atlantic Ocean, the Caribbean Sea, the Red Sea, the Indian Ocean, the Amazon Rainforest and others.
+The Aquarium of Genoa, or “Acquario di Genova” was opened in 1992 as part of the celebrations for the 500th anniversary of the 'discovery of America' by Christopher Columbus, who was born in Genoa!
+The aquarium is in the beautiful old harbour and has around 70 ecosystem set-ups from different areas around the world including the Mediterranean, the Atlantic Ocean, Caribbean Sea, Red Sea, Indian Ocean, Amazon Rainforest and others.

-The aquariums are different shapes and sizes, depending on what animals are in them.
+The aquarium ecosystems are different shapes and sizes, depending on what animals are in them.
 Larger animals such as the dolphins and sharks are in huge tanks that offer great big viewing panels, so the sharks can swim straight past your face for an up-close encounter!
 The smaller aquariums have the clown fish, the seahorses and lots more!